-Musical life at Fitzwilliam is active, varied and stimulating, and we aspire to the highest standards in both academic and practical music - in 2012 we were ranked at the top of the University for Music Tripos results.
-Each year we normally admit two or three students to read for the Music Tripos; an Organ Scholar (who may or may not read Music) is elected every other year.
+Musical life at Fitzwilliam is active, varied and stimulating, and we aspire to the highest standards in both academic and practical music.
+Each year we normally admit three students to read for the Music Tripos, while an Organ Scholar (who read any subject) is elected every other year.

-Students reading Music will be taught for certain courses by the resident Director of Studies in Music.
-Supervisions are held either on a one-to-one basis for subjects requiring individual attention (such as Harmony and Counterpoint), or in groups of two or three where broader discussion is beneficial (History, Analysis, and so forth).
-These weekly sessions are designed to support and complement the instruction offered by the Music Faculty, which provides a wide range of lectures together with practical classes in Aural and other skills.
+Students reading Music are supervised singly or in small groups by the Director of Studies in Music and his colleagues, according to their subject specialism.
+These weekly sessions are designed to support and complement the instruction offered by the Music Faculty, which provides a wide range of lectures together with some practical classes in Aural.

 The typical A Level offer for Music is A*AA, including Music.
 The typical IB offer is 40-42 points with 776 at Higher Level.
 In exceptional circumstances, ABRSM Grade 8 Theory may be accepted instead of A Level (or equivalent) Music.

 Applicants are required to submit two pieces of recent written work as part of their application.

 Successful applicants with a strong interest in traditional chamber music and a high standard of performing ability on an eligible instrument are also eligible to apply for a Chamber Music Instrumental Award tenable at the College, which is awarded on the basis of a university-wide competition held at the beginning of the academic year.

 Musical life at Fitzwilliam